top of page

 Victor believed that we are all born as artists.
 He took no pride in the possession of his natural-born abilities.
 He was humble.

-Other artists would imitate his images and copy his compositions.
+imitate his images and copy his compositions.
 This did not offend him.
 He felt flattered and honored; after all, "imitation is the fondest form of flattery".

 Victor did not believe in "gatekeeping" or excluding others from art.
 ART IS INCLUSIVE...and even the greatest muse would be bemused by whatever "fine art" is, and its definition still eludes me.